 At Linking Road, you can shop for a full ensemble (an outfit, shoes and some jewellery) all under INR 1,000, and still have cash to spare.
 There’s a healthy mix of both street shops (where your bargaining skills must be on point) and regular showrooms so you can switch it up as you like.
 You can also check out Link Square Mall for lots of export shops.

-How To Get There: Get off at Bandra Station, and join the (long, LONG) autorickshaw line on the Western side.
-You'll easily get share ones as well.
+How To Get There: Get off at Bandra Station, and join the autorickshaw line on the Western side.
+You'll easily get ones you can share as well.

 Best For: Shop for clothes, and sandals here.
 There's the odd jewellery shop, but clothes are what this street is best at!

-Fuel Up At: Bastian if you're feeling fancy, or feast on prawns Jai Jawan's!
+Fuel Up At: Bastian if you're feeling fancy, or feast on prawns at Jai Jawan's!

 Now That You're Here: You could explore Carter Road, Chuim village, and Chapel Road.
 When you finish shopping for your loot, show it off with a photoshoot at these super 'grammable locations!